 Skip Navigation

-Reporting Drug Diversion: What Your Staff Should Know
+How to Report Drug Diversion: What Staff Should Know

 Blog Post

-Reporting Drug Diversion: What Your Staff Should Know
+How to Report Drug Diversion: What Staff Should Know

 Often management and staff are unaware of the actions to take when diversion is suspected and reported.
-When surveyed, 50 percent of hospital respondents reported that they did not have a procedure, or did not know, what they would do when they identified a possible drug diverter.
+When surveyed, 50% of hospital respondents reported that they did not have a procedure (or did not know) what they would do if and when they identified a possible drug diverter.

 Another barrier to drug diversion reporting is the fear of reporting on a colleague.
 This includes fear of retaliation for reporting diversion suspicions from staff members or management.
 Feeling apprehensive when reporting a superior is understandable, such as when a certified registered nurse anesthetist reports an anesthesiologist or a pharmacy technician reports a pharmacist.